Who should take an Atlas Test Prep course?

 Which Test should I take?

-Check with colleges that they are applying to.
+Check with colleges that you are applying to.
 Almost every college accepts both the ACT and SAT.
-Some elite programs may require SAT Subject Tests and certain academic requirements.
-Check with colleges to which you are applying.
+Some elite programs may require SAT Subject Tests and have certain other academic requirements.

 How do I get my score?